Frequently Asked Questions

 What is provided for me in the houses?

 Our residency houses are fully furnished and have high-speed internet.
-Houses are heated in the winter; there is no air conditioning in the summer months (one fan per room is provided).
+Houses are heated in the winter; there is no air conditioning in the summer months.
 We also provide basic household supplies such as toilet paper, paper towels, trash bags, dish & hand soap, and cleaning supplies.
 Kitchens are equipped with fridge, stove, oven, microwave, toaster, coffee maker, pots, pans, plates, glasses, silverware and other basic kitchen appliances.
 If you are a vegetarian and need meat-free pots and pans, you must bring your own.

 Are meals provided?